scottmillers/adas-reef-tank/apex-fusion-app.md

 ## Feeding

 When you need to feed you hit the Feed Cycle A button.
 That will turn off all the equipment for 15 minutes.
-After the cycle is over all equipment will be automatically turned on.
+After the cycle is over all equipment will be automatically turned on again.

 ## Apex Measurements